 - Add the rest of the ingredients to the pot, in the order listed.

-- Once everything is combined in the pot, cook over medium heat until it reaches a boil, and then cover and let simmer for 30 minutes.
+- Once everything is combined in the pot, cook over medium heat until it reaches a boil, and then cover and cook on low to medium for 30 minutes.

 - After 30 minutes, remove onion and bell pepper and serve!